rogerbf/name-parameters/README.md

 # name-parameters

-Wrap a function that expects any number of parameters in a function expecting an options object.
+Wrap a function that expects any number of parameters in a new function that takes an options object instead.

 ## usage